StreamController/docs/docs/plugin_dev/setup.md

 Head over to [GitHub](https://github.com/Core447/PluginTemplate) and click on the green `Use this template` button.
 Follow the instructions.

-The next step is to clone the newly created repository:
+The next step is to clone the newly created repository where `https://github.com/username/plugin-template` is the url to your plugin:
 ```sh
 git clone https://github.com/username/plugin-template
 ```